 The Outdoors Life

-One of the first things I noticed about Boise was that everyone and their mother has a RV or boat it seems.
-There are also a lot of HOAs here which can sometimes make it tricky navigating RV parking.
+One of the first things I noticed about Boise was that everyone and their mother has an RV or boat.
+There are also a lot of HOAs here, which can sometimes make it tricky navigating RV parking.
 People here love to spend time outdoors.
-Every year I feel more and more influenced to take risks and go on adventures which I love.
-I’ve had many firsts since moving here like snowshoeing, wakeboarding, kayaking and rafting.
+Every year, I feel more and more influenced to take risks and go on adventures, which I love.
+I’ve had many firsts since moving here, like snowshoeing, wakeboarding, kayaking, and rafting.

 New To Boise Housing Hunting

-For some of the more developed properties, trees were planted to close together.
+For some of the more developed properties, trees were planted too close together.
 When I purchased my first home, I didn’t consider the effect and cost of this.

-Overall, Boise had everything I wanted in reaching my goals.
-A true higher quality of life at a cheaper cost.
-And while the Costco’s don’t sell alcohol, there’s no In-N-Out (oh wait, there is now), things close way too early, and every dating profile here is of a guy holding a fish, living in Boise is still something I take pride in daily.
+Overall, Boise had everything I wanted in reaching my goals: a true higher quality of life at a cheaper cost.
+And while the Costco doesn’t sell alcohol, there’s no In-N-Out (oh wait, there is now!), things close way too early, and every dating profile here is of a guy holding a fish, living in Boise is still something I take pride in daily.

 My journey from California to Boise has been nothing short of transformative.
 While I’ll always cherish my coastal roots, Boise has truly become my home away from home—a place where community, nature, and opportunity converge to create a life worth living.